discord-ticket-bot/ticketforge-docs/docs/getting-started/dashboard.md

 # Dashboard Overview

-The TicketForge Dashboard is the control center for your ticketing system.
-It allows you to configure everything visually without needing to memorize complex commands.
+The TicketForge Dashboard is a **powerful, fully responsive management system** designed to be the heart of your ticketing system.
+It provides a comprehensive visual interface to build automation, design professional embeds, and manage your staff—accessible from both desktop and mobile devices.

+While TicketForge supports intuitive Discord slash commands for quick actions, the dashboard allows you to handle advanced configurations without the limitations of a chat interface.

 [Access Dashboard](https://ticketforge.xyz){ .md-button .md-button--primary }